ShreyasGanesh911/scriptflow/README.md

 ## Future improvements

-*   Add sockets for real-time editing.
+*   Adding sockets for real-time editing.
 *   Auto saving to cloud
 *   Adding an AI module for code refactoring or debugging (Gemini / OpenAI API)
+*   Dynamically place the available languages and their versions